zurkiyeh/minimal-mistakes/_posts/2017-05-26-VendingMachine.md

 ## Tests

-For Simulations and tests, please refer to the README file in the project -Link above-.
+For simulations and tests, please refer to the README file in the project -Link above-.

 ## Contributors